camilabbreda/Note-Management-Backend/README.md

   - [LLM Generate Routes](#llm-generate-routes)
 - [📝 License](#-license)

 ## 📌 Features

-- ✨ **AI Notes Title Suggestions** ✨To enhance the functionality of Note Management APP, we have integrated an AI language model using Ollama to suggest titles for user notes based on the note content.
+- ✨ **AI Notes Title Suggestions** ✨To enhance the functionality of Note Management APP, we have integrated an AI language model using Ollama to suggest titles for user notes based on the note content. [experimental]

 - 🔑 **User authentication** - Register, Login, JWT-based authentication
 - 🔍 **CRUD operations for users and users notes** Create, Read, Update, Delete
 - 🛠️ **Tests** using Jest & Supertest
 - 🌍 **Scalable architecture**

 ## 🏗 Project Structure